thedeveloperworldisyours/ComposeClean/README.md

 # Jet pack compose with clean architecture and MVVM
-In this project you can learn:
+In this project you can find:

 | Points | Links |
 | ------ | ------ |